joeyology/seek-first/src/pages/about.md

 template: page

 ---
-We are a married couple
+We are children of God!

 _Thank You for reading!_